-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 He bought the 5.8-acre estate in 2016 for $11.8 million, according to The Real Deal.
 Bloomberg’s daughter Georgina is an accomplished equestrian.

-Pete Buttigieg has an estimated net worth of around $100,000, according to Forbes.
+Former Mayor Pete Buttigieg has a net worth of about $100,000, according to Forbes.
 He owns one home.

 - source